Staff

 Finance

-As the Finance Chair, Kelso provides financial oversight for the OFSSGN, in coordination with OFSSGN staff and the Finance Committee.
+As the Finance Chair, Kelso provides financial oversight for the OFSSGN, in coordination with Network staff and the Finance Committee.
 She drafts the budget, approves expenses, time sheets and reconciliations, and provides support to the Operations Manager as they maintain sound financial practices.

 Bailey Delacruz